 A great way to see wild creatures in Tennessee is to visit zoos.
 You are likely to see creatures from nearby, like bobcats and badgers, along with ones from far away, like penguins and zebras.
 You can see rare ones that are hard to see in the wild by visiting zoos.
 Consider visiting these zoos where you can see a variety of creatures from mammals to rodents:

-In addition to zoos, Tennessee is also home to a number of world-class aquariums including Tennessee Aquarium in Chattanooga and Ripley’s Aquarium of the Smokies.
+In addition to zoos, Tennessee is also home to five world-class aquariums including Tennessee Aquarium in Chattanooga and Ripley’s Aquarium of the Smokies in Gatlinburg.

 The most dangerous animal in Tennessee today is the dog.
 Approximately 292 dog bite claims each year.